arichiardi/ava-project/README.md

 </RelativeLayout>
 ```

-To include AdapterViewAnimator backport to your project add to your Maven pom.xml (soon on Maven central):
+To include AdapterViewAnimator backport to your project add to your Maven pom.xml:

 ```
 <dependency>